 Audience Top

-All performances are open to the public and admission (with the exception of the Showcase Concerts) is free.
+All performances are open to the public and admission is free (with the exception of the Showcase Concert).
 Parents, friends, etc. are encouraged to attend the Festival and watch the daily festival performances.

-Parents and friends are advised to park in the Arts Parkade at the University of Calgary and in Public Parking at Calgary Stampede Park.
+Parents and friends are advised to park in the Arts Parkade at the University of Calgary and in public parking at Polaris Centre for the Performing Arts.
 Please be advised that parking fees may apply.

 Bussing Top